 The free Middle Bass Island Music Festival at Lonz Winery is hosted by Middle Bass Island State Park.
 The music fest event and art demonstrations are free and open to everyone, however art demonstration participants may be a charged a fee for art materials.

-To get to Middle Bass Island take the Miller Ferry from its Catawba Island dock to Middle Bass Island, or the Jet Express to Put-in-Bay and the Sonny S shuttle to Middle Bass Island.
+To get to Middle Bass Island take the Miller Ferry from its Catawba Island dock to Middle Bass Island, or the Jet Express to Put-in-Bay and take a shuttle to Middle Bass Island.

 The festival is from noon-7 p.m., so if you’re staying for the whole concert, take the Jet Express, which has later hours of return to the mainland.

 KELLEYS ISLAND FILM FESTIVAL, JULY 21-23

 The Kelleys Island Film Festival hosted by the Kelleys Island Chamber of Commerce is a weekend-long event that features an exciting lineup of six movies for the entire family.
 Movies are held both indoor and outdoor, drive-in style.
 Refreshments are available.

 Take the Kelleys Island Ferry from Marblehead and enjoy a stroll through the downtown area or a golf cart or bicycle ride around the island.
 Not only is the inflatable screen and sound system impressive, snacks and drinks will be for sale during all showtimes.
 It features a great selection of box office favorites.